-Aboriginal people must play an integral part in research on issues that affect their lives and communities.16 The skills, knowledge, wisdom and capacity within Aboriginal communities are important resources that can be used to develop, implement and learn from research.
-In addition, many organisations exist, both Aboriginal and non-Aboriginal, that can support the development and translation of research.
-In order to achieve these aims, existing skills and capabilities should be acknowledged, respected and shared by developing partnerships with individuals and local communities.^{10,11,19,17} A key focus of any research should involve discussion and development of such partnerships.
+Aboriginal people must play an integral part in research on issues that affect their lives and communities.
+The skills, knowledge, wisdom and capacity within Aboriginal communities are important resources that can be used to develop, implement and learn from research.
+In addition, many organisations exist, both Aboriginal and Torres Strait Islander and non-Indigenous, that can support the development and translation of research.
+In order to achieve these aims, existing skills and capabilities should be acknowledged, respected and shared by developing partnerships with individuals and local communities.
+10,11,19,17 A key focus of any research should involve discussion and development of such partnerships.
 The balance of power in decision-making should reside with Aboriginal people, for whom the research is proposed to be of benefit.

-Researchers should consider formally employing Aboriginal community members for the project, and factor that cost into research budgets.^{14,18,19} Working in intercultural partnerships will increase the ability of any non-Aboriginal researcher to understand and learn from Aboriginal knowledge systems.
-Partnerships can be formed with cultural mentors and / or Aboriginal researchers.11 https://www.nhmrc.gov.au/files_nhmrc/publications/attachments/r47.pd
+Researchers should consider formally employing Aboriginal community members for the project, and factor that cost into research budgets.
+14,18,19 Working in intercultural partnerships will increase the ability of any non-Indigenous researcher to understand and learn from Aboriginal knowledge systems.
+Partnerships can be formed with cultural mentors and / or Aboriginal researchers.
+11

-All individual and community contributions to the processes that guide and ensure the delivery of the research must be acknowledged and recognised in publications. ^{7, 11,14,20} Where Aboriginal community members contribute to the research (not as employees), a fee should be considered and negotiated between the parties.12
+All individual and community contributions to the processes that guide and ensure the delivery of the research must be acknowledged and recognised in publications.
+7, 11,14,20 Where Aboriginal community members contribute to the research (not as employees), a fee should be considered and negotiated between the parties.

 National Health and Medical Research Council.
-The NHMRC Road Map II: A strategic framework for improving the health of Aboriginal and Torres Strait Islander people through research [internet].
-2010 [cited 2014 Aug 14].
-Available from:
+The NHMRC Road Map 3: A strategic framework for improving the health of Aboriginal and Torres Strait Islander people through research [internet].
+2018 [cited 2021 Sept 03].
+Available from: Road Map 3 - A strategic framework | NHMRC